-The Scheme may also invest in the schemes of Mutual Funds.
+The Scheme may also invest in the schemes of Mutual Funds in terms of the prevailing SEBI (MF) Regulations.

 As part of the Fund Management process, the Scheme may use derivative instruments such as futures and options, or any other derivative instruments that are permissible or may be permissible in future under applicable regulations.
 However, trading in derivatives by the Scheme shall be for restricted purposes as permitted by the regulations.